steemit/devportal-tutorials-js/tutorials/20_transfer_steem_and_sbd/README.md

 This tutorial will take you through the process of preparing and submitting a `transfer` using the `broadcast` operation.
 Two demo accounts are provided to use on the `testnet` but all variables can be easily changed and applied to the `production server`.

 There is also an alternative method to transfer from one account to another using a `hot signing` link that can be generated via [Steemconnect](https://steemconnect.com/sign/).
-You create a link using the `to` account, the amount, and a `memo` (optional).
-This [link](https://steemconnect.com/sign/transfer?to=steemitblog&amount=1.000%20STEEM) then allows you to do a transfer by simply by adding the login details of the `from` account.
+You create a link using the `to` account, the amount, and a `memo` (optional comments).
+This [link](https://steemconnect.com/sign/transfer?to=steemitblog&amount=1.000%20STEEM) then allows you to do a transfer simply by adding the login details of the `from` account.
 This is a very simple way to send a payment request to any other user with the correct details already provided by the link.

 ## Intro